Bhargavi84/yoga-emporium/README.md

     * ### Manual Testing

         * #### Home Page
-            * Navigation Bar :-The Materialize navbar is fixed and is visible across all pages and on all screen size devices and is working as expected and it collapses into a hamburger menu on Tablets and smaller devices.
+            * Navigation Bar :-The  Navbar is fixed and is visible across all pages and on all screen size devices and is working as expected and it collapses into a hamburger menu on Tablets and smaller devices.
             * My Account Menu :- when clicked collapse to My profile and login page (for registered users)as expected, when clicked collapse to Register and login page (Non registered users) as expected.
             * Register Menu :- when clicked, Redirects to Register page as expected